fvinas/elih/README.md

 - implement a final layer called "agregators" that regroups variables (from any layer + additional ones) and interprations to display
 - add a additional rendering layer? automatic sentences?
 - provide a config-file like way to write business rules
+- support for multiple targets classifiers
+- support for regressors